keiran-rowell/keiran-rowell.github.io/about.md

 I've worked in multiple Australian universities, attempting to extract meaning from calculated data.
 My PhD was in photochemistry: trying to work out the rules that determine the energetics of bond-breaking in atmospheric molecules -- whereas my Honours was on DNA-binding drugs: using molecular dynamics to simulate how they insert into the double-helix DNA ladder.
 I love teaching, and was glad to be recognised with a 'Rising Star' award by UNSW Science.
 I worked at Matrix Education for a long while, inspiring the next generation to think analytically.

-When not working, I'm likely to be exercising with swords, at a gig, or sitting with a pot of tea and a good book.
+When not working, I'm likely to at gig, playing games with friends, or sitting with a pot of tea and a good book.

-I also write as an infrequent hobby about [elements of science I find fascinating](/posts), or important to reckon with and prevent.
+I also write longform posts about [elements of science I find fascinating](/posts), or important to reckon with and prevent.
 Taking a broad brush, often about how they weave through deep time and human realities.

 ## Scientific Interests
 I'm fascinated by the mechanisms of the natural world, and enthusiastic about how compute power provides the capability for exquisite mechanistic insight.
 I'm applications driven -- with published work using excited state quantum chemical methods, molecular dynamics modelling of DNA, as well as coursework and employment in bioinformatics.
 I'd love to combine my skills and apply them to use multiscale modelling approaches on research topics such as: photobiology, structural biology, enzyme catalysis, and DNA photodamage.